Resources: On Campus, Online, and More!

 Disability Services Center – A primary resource to educate, train, and guide the college community in understanding disability access, rights, and responsibilities.

 Green Dot – Bystander intervention program aiming to reduce all forms of interpersonal violence.

 Health Services – Primary care health services for students at RIC.

 Contact: (401) 456-8055

-Interfaith Center – Resources on various faiths and religions; opportunities for prayer, worship and meditation.
+Interfaith Services – Resources on various faiths and religions; opportunities for prayer, worship and meditation.

 International Student Office – Supports the institution’s internationalization effort and facilitates and enhances the academic experiences of undergraduate and graduate international students.